sahilpatel09/sahilpatel09.github.io/blog/appwrite/appwritedevto.md

 See 'docker run --help'.
 ```

 Run these command and then run the installation command again.
-For more details on these commands, check out [this](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue) stackoverflow question.
+For more details on these commands, check out [this](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue) stack overflow question.

 ```bash
 $ sudo groupadd docker